adamnark/laughing-sansa/GoFish2/README.txt

 	if one card is a member of two serieses, then we assume all other cards are members of two serieses.

+	XML settings file is provided as an argument to the program.
+If there is a problem with it's format, the game will default to getting settings manually from the user.